adkstar/tigerhall-content/README.md

-# Getting Started with Create React App
+# Tigerhall Content Search

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Go to project directory and

-In the project directory, you can run:
+You can run:

 ### `npm start`